 The park brake pedal is the small raised portion in the upper left corner of the brake pedal.
-It has the word PARK molded into it and the words PARK BRAKE marked on top of it (Figure 11).
-To set the park brake, press the brake pedal firmly and tilt the park brake portion of the pedal forward with your foot (Figure 13).
+It has the word PARK molded into it and the words PARK BRAKE marked on top (Figure 16).
+To set the park brake, press the brake pedal firmly and tilt the park brake portion of the pedal forward (Figure 17).
 See following WARNING.

-• The park brake will release automatically when either the accelerator or brake pedal is pressed.
+The park brake will release automatically when either the accelerator or brake pedal is pressed.
 The park brake has multiple locking positions and should be firmly pressed and locked to prevent the vehicle from rolling.